dsoto/ENSP_330/2013_schedule.md

 ### Due
 - Watch Rational Middle Episode 2.3 The Future of Renewables
-- Read Randolph and Masters Chapter 9
+- Read Randolph and Masters Chapter 9, Centralized Electric Power Systems
+- List of questions from video and reading

 ### Electricity
 - transmission